Episode 4

 Konstantinos: Singapore.

-Panagiotis: Konstantinos, tell me a book that has changed your life or which has left a great impression on you.
+Panagiotis: Konstantinos, tell me a book that has changed your life or left a great impression on you.

 Panagiotis: The podcast?